Finding an Advantage for College and Scholarships

 TIP: Set a reminder on a calendar or your phone to ensure you meet every month.

 This monthly meeting is the time to set and review goals.
-For example, if you committed to joining two clubs your sophomore year, you need to be reminded near the beginning of that school year.
+For example, if you committed to joining two clubs in your sophomore year, you need to be reminded near the beginning of that school year.
 Perhaps you can also pursue an officer position to get some leadership experience.

 It will become apparent after a few monthly meetings which areas need more attention.
 This monthly meeting will also keep you on track for important events, such as scheduling ACT/SAT tests.
 Most importantly, meeting on a monthly basis will allow you to record all the details of your activities.